UM Carey Law Team (left to right):

 3L John Glass, 3L Rebecca Hall, 1L Neha Patel, Virginia Rowthorn, managing director, Law & Health Care Program, Diane Hoffmann, director, Law & Health Care Program.

-The 2nd Annual Health Law Regulatory and Compliance Competition will be held on Saturday, February 16, 2013, at the University of Maryland Francis King Carey School of Law.
+The 3rd Annual Health Law Regulatory & Compliance Competition will be held on Saturday, February 8th, 2014, at the University of Maryland Francis King Carey School of Law.

-The 2nd Annual Competition will focus on the life sciences industry, food and drug law, and compliance with fraud and abuse laws related to companies that manufacture products regulated by the Food and Drug Administration (FDA).
-Specifically, this year’s problem will challenge students to address several areas, including but not limited to:
+The 3rd Annual Competition will focus several interactions among various healthcare stakeholders, including hospitals, assisted living facilities, drug and device manufacturers, and clinical laboratories.
+Specifically, this year's problem will challenge students to address several areas, including but not limited to:

-The Health Law Regulatory and Compliance Competition requires teams of three (3) students to analyze a particular fact pattern using federal health regulations, rules, and agency documents, and to present a legal and policy solution and/or recommendations to a panel of regulatory and compliance attorneys.
-Participating students will be evaluated primarily on an oral presentation of issues identified in the fact pattern.
+The Health Law Regulatory & Compliance Competition requires teams of three (3) students to analyze a particular fact pattern using federal health regulations, rules, and agency documents, and to present a legal and policy solution and/or recommendations to a panel of regulatory and compliance attorneys.
+Participating students will be evaluated primarily on an oral presentation of issues identified in the fact pattern and proposed actions and solutions to such issues.
 Judges may also consider written notes submitted to the judges in the "competition template," which will be provided at the competition.
+See the Competition Rules for more information about how teams will be scored.

 The fact pattern will be given out the day of the competition.
 Teams will have approximately 1.5 hours to review the fact pattern.
 The competition is open universe, therefore, teams will have access to the internet and may bring any additional materials with them.
 After their allotted times, teams will have approximately 15-20 minutes to present their recommendations and findings.
 Teams will present twice, to two separate judge panels.
 The competition will award the top three finalists.
 The winner will be announced at the competition during our commencement luncheon.
 The actions of teams and students will be governed by the Competition Rules.

 Given the broad range of health law issues, the Competition Steering Committee ("Committee") will craft a fact pattern based on different areas of health and regulatory compliance law each year.
 The Committee will post on the Competition website general areas and topics the fact pattern will cover each year so that students can prepare accordingly.
-In 2012, the Competition fact pattern included issues related to:
+Past Competition fact patterns have included issues related to: